firoyj/firoyj.github.io/_posts/2023-11-30-smart-contract-events.md

 > For more details and troubleshooting, refer to the [Ethers documentation](https://docs.ethers.io/v5/getting-started/).

-### Step 5: Providing a Mnemonic Phrase for RSK Testnet Deployment
+### Step 5: Providing a mnemonic phrase for RSK testnet deployment

 To deploy on the RSK testnet, generate a secure 12-word mnemonic phrase and store it: